Skip to Content

 • paprika

-When time is of the essence, it’s great to have a quick and easy dinner idea in your back pocket.
-Not only is this Fried Pork Chop recipe delicious, but you can prepare it (and clean it up) in a flash.
+When time is of the essence, it’s great to have a quick and easy dinner idea in your back pocket!
+These pork chops come together in under 30 minutes.
+Follow these easy steps for fried pork chop perfection:

 Step One: Heat the Oil

-• Begin by adding the vegetable oil to a large frying pan and heating over medium high heat.
+• Begin by adding vegetable oil to a large skillet.

 rinse the chops